Wives of Pompey the Great: Cornelia Metella (52–48 BCE)

 Shortly after the death of Julia in 54 BCE, Caesar offered for his great-niece, Octavia the Younger, who was presently married to the ex-consul Gaius Claudius Marcellus, as a new wife for Pompey.
 The couple were, however, reluctant to divorce, and Pompey at any rate turned down the proposal.

 Cornelia was born around 73 BCE.
 She had previously been married to Publius Licinius Crassus, the son of the triumvir Marcus Licinius Crassus; the death of both Crassi in 53 BCE at the Battle of Carrhae rendered her eligible for marriage to Pompey.
 Pompey's marriage to Cornelia has been seen as a means of establishing a marriage alliance with one of Rome's most powerful families, and as a political match much in the vein of his previous four marriages.

 Cornelia was celebrated for her education: she was a skilled lyre-player and described by Plutarch as a cultivated person.
 According to Shelley Haley, Pompey showed her "deep and lasting affection".
 Unlike his previous wives, Cornelia accompanied Pompey during his military campaigns of Caesar's civil war, which broke out in 49 BCE.
 Just before the Battle of Pharsalus in 48 BCE, Pompey sent her to Lesbos, where he joined her after his defeat.
 According to Appian, her presence was an influential factor in Pompey's flight to Egypt: he had wished to seek refuge in Parthia, but his friends advised against placing Cornelia "in the power" of such "barbarians".
 When Pompey came ashore, however, he was killed by Egyptian dignitaries as Cornelia and his son, Sextus, watched from their ship: both Cornelia and Sextus escaped, though Sextus would later be executed in 35 BCE by Marcus Titius, a commander serving under Caesar's heir and adopted son, Octavian.
 Cornelia, however, was pardoned and able to return to Rome, where Caesar returned to her Pompey's ashes and signet ring.
 Nothing is known of her after this event.

-As with Julia, Cornelia seems to have been popular in Rome, or at least to have avoided personal insult and censure from Pompey's critics.
+Like Julia, Cornelia seems to have been popular in Rome, or at least to have avoided personal insult and censure from Pompey's critics.